Porges/ways-to-play/src/articles/families/table-games/table-games.md

 ## Games

-The primary game of this family is {%gameref backgammon%}.
+The primary game of this family is [Backgammon](games/backgammon/backgammon.md).

 ### Bearing-off games